HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="noticeofclarification"></a>notice of clarification
-Document providing further guidance and explanation on the requirements and procedures of the [EAC]'s [Voting System](#votingsystem) Certification or Voting System Testing Laboratory (VSTL) programs.
+Document providing further guidance and explanation on the requirements and procedures of the EAC's [Voting System](#votingsystem) Certification or Voting System Testing Laboratory (VSTL) programs.
 NOCs may be issued in response to a clarification request from an EAC [voting system](#votingsystem) [test](#test) laboratory or an EAC registered [manufacturer](#manufacturer).
 EAC may also issue NOCs when it determines general clarifications are necessary.

 \#vvsg
 ## <a name="observationaltest"></a>observational test